pratham-magar-13/todo/README.md

 To-Do List App(Spring Boot)

-A simple and clan **To-Do List** web application built with **Spring Boot**.
+A simple and clean **To-Do List** web application built with **Spring Boot**.
 This project lets a user manage their tasks - add, view, update and delete

 Features
 - Add new tasks